-Their mounting frustration is supported by a recent report from the Manitoba Eco-Network, which interviewed residents from Point Douglas and nearby St. Boniface and analyzed Manitoba's legislation.
-It found provincial environment laws and municipal bylaws meant to protect the neighbourhoods lack strong enforcement, the province's data-collection process is woefully out-of-date and difficult to access, and safeguards for the community's health are nearly nonexistent.
+Their mounting frustration is supported by a recent report from the Manitoba Eco-Network, which included interviews with residents from Point Douglas and nearby St. Boniface and analyzed Manitoba's environmental legislation.
+It found provincial laws and municipal bylaws meant to protect the neighbourhoods lack strong enforcement, the province's data collection process is woefully out-of-date and difficult to access and safeguards for the community's health are nearly nonexistent.